 Up until recently, I worked on a community hospital ward, receiving patients who had been admitted from the community by their GP, community nurse or specialist nurse teams.
 They were admitted for a variety of different reasons, from infections, end of life care and those who were just not coping at home and required a bit of tender loving care.

 One of the most common problems that many of these elderly patients suffered from was malnutrition.
+This means they weren’t getting the right amount of nutrients in their system.
+It’s important to try and get these into your body, and now it is even easier with companies like Gold Bee Nutrition offering various products to help do this.
 They would be admitted underweight, neglected and in need of someone to reach out and care for them.
 Some would never see any visitors apart from the healthcare professionals looking after them, which is truly heartbreaking that they have nobody in the world to pop in for 5-10 minutes to see how they are doing.

 During their time on the ward, they would be treated by the doctors, loved by the nurses, chatted to by myself and the healthcare assistants and fed by the housekeepers.
 As their discharge date approached we’d have to complete a friends and family questionnaire to see what they thought of their time on the ward.
 Time and time again one of the things that stood out on those questionnaires was that the food was lovely.
 Which you might think is strange considering they should be commenting on the care from the nurses etc., however, to them it was the ability to have regular meals and drinks that mattered most to them.